Nick D'Virgilio, one of the drummers of Genesis' Calling All Stations and the last two albums of Steve Hackett, has released a new solo album.

 With the name NDV, the American drummer has released a new album entitled "Invisible" on the English Electric label.

 It's a concept album in which many participate guest star, including two bassists from the Genesis galaxy like Tony Levin and Jonas Reingold.

-This song is the central track of the album.
-The choir melody is a recurring theme throughout the album
+This song is the central piece of the disc.
+The choir melody is a recurring theme throughout the album:

 Drums, loops, vocals: Nick D 'Virgilio

 Guitars: Randy McStine

 Background Vocals: Nick D 'Virgilio, Kat Bower, Beth Cohen, Nathan Heironimus, Sophia D' Virgilio

 Brass / Strings: Orchestra at Abbey Road Studios